Breaking News | Woman Arrested For Using Children As Beggars In Lagos

-…As guest accuses hotel staff of sneaking into the room to assault her By Nimat Otori The Lagos State Police Command has arrested a woman popularly known as Mama Ajayi, for allegedly using children to beg for alms in the Chisco area of Lekki, Lagos.
+File photo …As guest accuses hotel staff of sneaking into room to assault her By Nimat Otori The Lagos State Police Command has arrested a woman popularly known as Mama Ajayi , for allegedly using children to beg for alms at Chisco area of Lekki, Lagos.

 This is just as a hotel attendant was arrested, following a complaint by a guest that he sneaked into her hotel room at night to assault her sexually.